-(3) (Prerequisite: Three hours of courses in the College of Forest Resources or consent of instructor.)
-Two hour lecture and two hour laboratory.
+(3) Two hour lecture and two hour laboratory.
 Application of microcomputer concepts in forest resources with emphasis in Forestry and general and professional software packages in professional settings.
 Practice and demonstration of general and professional software packages used in upper level courses and professional settings in Forest Resources.
 Spring Only.